jaekwon/writings/atomone/utility_of_atone.md

-So far we have been working on developing the next generation smart contract platform with the gno.land chain and Gno VM which will first scale on AtomOne, and we will now begin work on the core ICS protocol work to enable the VaaS service.
+So far we have been working on developing the next generation smart contract platform with the gno.land chain and Gno VM which will first scale on AtomOne, and we will now begin work on the core ICS/VaaS protocol work to enable the VaaS service.
 AtomOne will make Cosmos great again.

+## Call to Action

+Visit to our [website at atom.one](https://atom.one) and sign up for our newsletter. _A new website will be deployed on Tuesday._

+Stay tuned for more updates, as we have a few things in the pipeline including about the work beginning in ICS/VaaS, and also about one particular dapp that we are very excited about.

+AtomOne presently needs to set the Steering DAO council and BUIDL DAO council.
+If you have recommendations for nominees, please contact jae@tendermint.com with subject "[AtomOne] Council nomination" and include some detail with the best way to reach you and the nominee.
+We will soon make a proposal for the AtomOne stakers to vote on.

 -------